patchoo/patchoo/README.md

 ### Why not just use munki? ###

 That's certainly an option, and many people do use munki and Casper.
-It does mean administering another tool and there is no formal training or certification track for munki, which is important to some organisations.
-I hope some of these methods one day become part of Casper.
+The tools are designed differently and it's  hard to draw parallels between their workflows.
+It would be great to leverage munki, but currently it is difficult to integrate what's exposed via the JSS API and munki.

 ### Patchoo isn't just a script... ###